quux00/mybatis-koans/README.md

 ==> Need to document how to start H2 server from Eclipse

+<a name="doKoans"></a>

+# Do the koans

+Once you are satisfied that the completed koans work, you should then begin to work on the incomplete koans.
+Start with Koan01 in the `src/main/java/net/thornydev/mybatis/koan/koan01` directory.

+Before you start, modify the `src/main/java/net/thornydev/mybatis/config.properties` file to set up the database driver, and username and password to use.
+(If you are using H2, then you can leave the defaults.)

+Whenever you start a new koan, open the file KoanXX.java and read the overview and instructions in the javadoc comments at the top of the file.
+The goal is to fill in all the TODOs that get the tests already set up to pass.

 <a name="runMainKoans"></a>

-### Test your koans
+## Test your koans

-Once you are satisfied that the completed koans work, you should then begin to work on the incomplete koans.
 To run the koans you are completing, do:

     $ mvn clean verify -P run-koans-h2 -D koanName=Koan01